Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 It is necessary to implement an application and registration procedure in order to avoid any organizational and conceptual inconveniences.
 Everybody interested in participating in the meetings must apply beforehand.
 To apply, fill in the form and send a confirmation message by e-mail to aristotle@philosophyinassos.org.

 After receiving your application, we will send you a confirmation message to let you know you have been registered on our list of participants.
 The sooner you apply, the better the chance of your application being accepted.
 Remember, we can only accept a limited number of people.
 Also, if you don't hear from us within four weeks, it probably means there were some technical problems.
 If this occurs, please e-mail us again.
+Including Philosophy in Assos, all events of the association are organized with the support of donations.
+(See “Expenses”).
+Those who wish to make a donation will be informed about the procedure as to how to make the donation after registration.

-The final application deadline for the 2008 meeting is June 29, 2008.
+The final application deadline for the July 3-6, 2023 meeting is June 30, 2023.

 All interested parties may apply.
 If you are a philosophy student, teacher or graduate, please be sure to include your university when you fill out the application form.